JackNarvaez/Site-Percolation/README.md

 To visualize the clusters obtained, one can use the command `make plot`.

+- Statistics

+If you need to obtain results not just for a single probability value, but as a function of the probability, you can use the following command: `./percstats seed l dp n`.
+In this case, `dp` refers to the probability step for calculating the function.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.